From the absence of psychological problems through to well-being

 An extended understanding of mental health includes the following basic assumptions:

-For research this means understanding mental health as a complex.
-The use of different measuring instruments is necessary to examine the above-mentioned part aspects.
+For research, this means understanding mental health as a complex.
+The use of different measuring instruments is necessary to examine the above-mentioned partial aspects.

 Unit 3.4 "Mental Health and Cognitive Capacity"